Copywriting: Which is more important the content or the images?

 “You put water into a cup it becomes the cup.
 You put water into a bottle it becomes the bottle.
 You put it in a teapot, it becomes the teapot.”

 Just as I might “update” my daughter’s ensemble (ok, appease her with a matching bow so she forgets her unicorn shirt is in the wash), your design has got to be able to be updated.
 If you start with content – and that means ALL your content (engage a copywriter first!) – then your design forms and grows around your content and will be far more easily updated than if you’d started with a rigid design template.

 As much as we might want it to be, a website isn’t an art gallery.
 Even if the website is for an art gallery!
 Websites are constantly changing and being updated with information and the website needs to be able to give the customer/client/visitor the answers they need.
+This is why SEO copywriting is a key part of your website succcess.
 Websites need content to tell their story.
 To tell people why the website exists.
 What function does it serve?
 What benefit does it give?
 But before any of that, people need to be able to find your website!
 That doesn’t happen because of images, that happens because of content.
 Google loves good copywriting.
 So, if you want your website to be easily found, then you need to write the content first.